 - Psychoeducation: Psychoeducation may help individuals and families to cope with negative emotions regarding their diagnosis.
 Learning about common challenges, coping mechanisms, and support options may be addressed.

 Similarly to those diagnosed with either ADHD or OCD, cognitive behavioral therapy (CBT), medication intervention, and psychoeducation are the key strategies for understanding, coping with, and overcoming challenges associated with both disorders.
 A trial of stimulant medication may be attempted.
-Stimulants are sometimes prescribed for individuals with ADHD; however, stimulant use may worsen symptoms of OCD.14
+Stimulants are sometimes prescribed for individuals with ADHD; however, stimulant use may worsen symptoms of OCD.8

 Seeking professional support is an advisable option for those diagnosed with ADHD, OCD, or both.
 One may use an online therapist directory to find a practitioner specializing in treating either or both disorders.
 When talk therapy practices do not yield positive results on their own, one may consider finding a psychiatrist who can evaluate whether there is a need for medication.
+Many online resources also exist for both conditions, such as NOCD or ADHD Online.

 In My Experience